iifl-logo

 2. Retail investors need more investment experience compared to HNIs.
 Allowing cancellation gives them the flexibility to rework bids if needed.

-3. To encourage more retail participation, rules need to be simpler without the entire bid amount being irrevocably blocked when a cancel option is not there.
+3. To encourage more retail participation, rules need to be simpler without the entire bid amount being irrevocably blocked when a cancel option is not available.

-Therefore, retail investors get some stretch on controlling their bids due to their small ticket sizes and also improve their overall participation.
+Therefore, retail investors get some stretch in controlling their bids due to their small ticket sizes and also improve their overall participation.

 IPO Application Cancellation Process for Retail Investors